brettserwin/MIS4610Project1/README.md

 + ------------- + ------------------- +
 4 rows

-Query 9: Find the result of the games that england players have head injuries that are playing forward
+Query 9: Find the result of the games that Italian players have head injuries and are playing goalkeeper

-Justification: There is a new regulation in England on concussions for their athletes so we need to make sure that we are vigilantly keeping up to date about their head injuries
+Justification: There is a new regulation in Italy for concussions for their athletes, specifically goalkeepers, so we need to make sure that we are vigilantly keeping up to date about their head injuries

 Execute:
 > Select result, injuryType, nationality, position